NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline.md

 # mRNA Analysis Pipeline

 ## Introduction
-The GDC mRNA quantification analysis pipeline measures gene level expression in [HT-Seq](http://www-huber.embl.de/HTSeq/doc/overview.html) raw read count, Fragments per Kilobase of transcript per Million mapped reads (FPKM), and FPKM-UQ (upper quartile normalization).
-These values are generated through this pipeline by first aligning reads to the GRCh38 [reference genome](https://gdc.cancer.gov/download-gdc-reference-files) and then by quantifying the mapped reads.
+The GDC mRNA quantification analysis pipeline measures gene level expression with [STAR](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) as raw read counts.
+Subsequently the counts are augmented with several transformations including Fragments per Kilobase of transcript per Million mapped reads (FPKM), upper quartile normalized FPKM (FPKM-UQ), and Transcripts per Million (TPM).
+These values ar additionally annotated with the gene symbol and gene bio-type.
+These data are generated through this pipeline by first aligning reads to the GRCh38 [reference genome](https://gdc.cancer.gov/download-gdc-reference-files) and then by quantifying the mapped reads.
 To facilitate harmonization across samples, all RNA-Seq reads are treated as unstranded during analyses.

 ## Data Processing Steps